This post may contain affiliate links. Please see my disclosure policy for details.

 Robin Hood is thought to have been born in 1160 in Loxley as a Saxon nobleman.
-But, the only evidence of him existing are from ballads and stories that have drastically changed him over time.
+But, the only evidence of him existing is from ballads and stories that have drastically changed him over time.

 Some say his name was Robin or Robert of Loxley, others say it was a pseudonym and there are even theories that he represented a pagan character of the “Green Man”.

-However, most of them follow a similar pattern that he eventually falls outside of the law, becomes an outlaw and recruits a band of merry men.
+However, most of them follow a similar pattern that he eventually falls outside of the law, becomes an outlaw, and recruits a band of merry men.

 At its very peak, there were thought to be over 150 outlaws living with him in Sherwood Forest.

-But the main Merry Men we hear about most in the tales are Little John, Will Scarlet, Friar Tuck, Much, Alan-a-Dale and his sweetheart Maid, Marian.
+But the main Merry Men we hear about most in the tales are Little John, Will Scarlet, Friar Tuck, Much, Alan-a-Dale, and his sweetheart Maid, Marian.

 Together they plot to take money from the authorities in Nottingham, help villagers and hide out in Sherwood Forest.

 He’s now one of the most popular stories ever told!
 So, you have to decide whether he is real or not.

 This is a widely debated topic and in fact, there’s a heated dispute between two counties of Nottinghamshire and Yorkshire.

 Nottinghamshire is officially known as Robin Hood country and there are countless Robin Hood tales that mention the city of Nottingham and around the area too.